Adult Care Worker

 A Commis Chef is the most common starting position in many kitchens and in principle the most junior culinary role.
 A Commis Chef carries out basic cooking tasks and prepares food under the supervision of a senior chef whilst their primary objective is to learn and understand how to carry out the basic functions in every section of the kitchen.

-A business administrator will have, under their belt, a wide set of skills that could give them a prospective place in virtually every sector of work there is, in small and large businesses, in the public and private sectors.
+A Business Administrator will have a wide set of skills that could give them a prospective place in virtually every sector of work there is, in small and large businesses, in the public and private sectors.
 A business administrator may be able to work on their own or as part of a team developing, implementing, maintaining and improving administrative services.
 The skills, behaviours and knowledge they attain in their apprenticeship will ultimately direct them upwards towards the responsibilities of management and upper management.

 Customer Service Practitioner

 A Customer Service Practitioner is the face and, in many cases, the first point of contact a customer has with a company.
 The apprentice’s raison d’être, as a Customer Service Practitioner, will be getting to know their customers and clients and resolving any problems with high-quality products and services delivered from the workplace, digitally or by travelling in person to the customer’s location.
 Their interactions may be one-time events, resolving one-time anomalous problems, or they could be more routine, dealing with orders, payments, transfers, offering guidance and support, sales, after care, service recovery or gaining information for the company by attaining customer feedback.
 As a Customer Service Practitioner, the number of industries an apprentice could work in is practically unlimited, from manufacturing to marketing, civil engineering to the civil service.

 An Operations Departmental Manager takes the reins of people and projects and is continually intent on achieving a company’s short and long-term goals.
 They report to senior management or the business owner, to keep them continuously informed about the overall operations and state of the business.